Types of Cable

 Coax:

-Used for television communication, but can also be used for data transmission.
+Used for television communication, but can also be used for data transmission supporting speeds of up to 1 Gbps.

 61jA-221UVL._SL1001_.jpg